librespot-org/librespot/CONTRIBUTING.md

 In order to contribute to librespot, you will first need to set up a suitable Rust build environment, with the necessary dependencies installed.
 These instructions will walk you through setting up a simple build environment.

-You will need to have C compiler, Rust, and alsa/portaudio libraries installed.
+You will need to have a C compiler, Rust, and the development libraries for the audio backend(s) you want installed.

 ### Install Rust